Judeva/Judeva/README.md

 - 👋 Hi, I’m @Judeva (Joanna Doudeva)
-- 👀 I’m interested in JavasScript and Graphic design
+- 👀 I’m interested in Integrations development
-- 🌱 I’m currently learning Javascript
 - 📫 You can reach me on joanna.doudeva@gmail.com

 <!---